 }

-The WiFi.begin(…) function of the ESP8266 saves the credentials indicated in non-volatile flash memory (which is maintained even if we load another program).
-In case of a connection failure, the ESP8266 will automatically connect to the last access point when it is available.
-Additionally, once configured once, we can reconnect by calling the overload without parameters.
+The WiFi.begin(…) function of the ESP8266 saves the indicated credentials in non-volatile flash memory (which persists even if we load another program).
+In case of a connection failure, the ESP8266 will automatically connect to the last access point when available.
+Furthermore, once configured once, we can reconnect by calling the overload without parameters.

 WiFi.begin()

-The WiFi.begin(…) functions return the state of the ESP8266 to determine when we have established the connection to the network.
-We can also get it at another point in our program with the WiFi.status() function.
+The WiFi.begin(…) functions return the status of the ESP8266 to determine when we have established the connection with the network.
+We can also obtain it at another point in our program with the WiFi.status() function.
 This ESP8266 status variable can be:

-The function WiFi.mode(WIFI_STA) is optional in this example.
-It serves to leave only STA mode and deactivate the AP in case we had previously configured it, since, as we said, the ESP8266 saves the WiFi configuration even if we reprogram it.
+The WiFi.mode(WIFI_STA) function is optional in this example.
+It serves to leave only the STA mode and deactivate the AP in case we had configured it previously since, as we said, the ESP8266 saves the WiFi configuration even if we reprogram it.
 The mode options are:

-We will see the last two in the next entry when we see how to generate our own WiFi with the ESP8266.
+We will see the last two in the next post when we see how to generate our own WiFi with the ESP8266.

 The connection code may seem a bit long, but if we clean and organize the code, the code is reduced to a few lines to connect to a WiFi network.